CosmoStat/wf-psf/docs/source/index.rst

 ..
 Include table of contents
 .. include:: toc.rst

-WaveDiff is a differentiable data-driven wavefront-based PSF modelling framework developed within the
+WaveDiff is a differentiable data-driven wavefront-based PSF modelling framework developed in the
 |link-to-cosmostat| lab at CEA Paris-Saclay.

-This documentation aims to provide all the information needed for installing and running WaveDiff.
+This documentation provides information for the installation and running of WaveDiff.
 If you are unable to find what you are looking for here, please |link-to-issues| on the GitHub repository.

 If you use WaveDiff for your academic work, we ask you to please